Positivity of divisors on blown-up projective spaces, I: Introduction

-The first application of the vanishing theorems that will be developed in this paper is the description of {\it $l$-very ample divisors}, in particular {\it globally generated} divisors and {\it very ample} divisors.
-This description is contained in Theorem \ref{tva theorem X0}.
+In this paper we employ the vanishing theorems to prove a a number of positivity properties.
+A first application of the vanishing theorems is the description of {\it $l$-very ample divisors}, in particular {\it globally generated} divisors and {\it very ample} divisors contained in Theorem \ref{tva theorem X0}.

-Moreover, in Theorem \ref{gg theorem Xr}, we show that if $D$ is an effective divisor on the blow-up of $\PP^n$ in $s$ points in general position, with arbitrary $s$, that is only linearly obstructed, the strict transforms of $D$ after blowing-up in increasing dimension the linear cycles in the base locus, is base point free (and semi-ample).

-Furthermore, in Theorem \ref{base point free tilde-sigma-D}, we extend this result to a class of divisors with $s=n+3$ that can have non-linear base locus, by taking the blow-up along the joins between linear cycles and secant varieties to the unique rational normal curve of degree $n$.